 The college's Careers programme is published in the Careers Advice section of the website.

-Current students can access the Careers Programme calendar through the college's Moodle site, via displays in college corridors and notice boards or by asking their Progression Coach.
+Current students can access the Careers Programme calendar through the college's Canvas site, via displays in college corridors and notice boards or by asking their Progression Coach.

 Parents/Carers can access information on the Careers Programme through their child’s Progression Coach.

 Other agencies such as local authorities, secondary schools, North East LEP, Durham Works, National Careers Service, One Point and careers organisations can access the programme via the calendar on the Careers Advice page or contacting the Operational Careers Leader for more information.

 The Careers programme is evaluated in a number of different ways in order to capture feedback on our careers activities and strategies:

 - The destinations of learners after leaving their courses.
 The College report destinations of learners in the IRL and to the local authority.

 - The UCAS final destinations report of students progressing to Higher Education.